-For the quarter ended June 29 (Q2), Coca-Cola met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Coca-Cola met expectations on revenues and beat slightly on earnings per share.

-Coca-Cola tallied revenue of $13.08 billion.
-The 10 analysts polled by S&P Capital IQ expected revenue of $13.01 billion on the same basis.
-GAAP reported sales were 2.7% higher than the prior-year quarter's $12.74 billion.
+Coca-Cola logged revenue of $11.47 billion.
+The 10 analysts polled by S&P Capital IQ hoped for revenue of $11.54 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.